BenC-14/TravelTide-Segmentation-Analysis/README.md

 # TravelTide
-Segmentation Analysis of fictional e-Travel company utilising SQL (for extraction) and Python (EDA)
+Segmentation Analysis of fictional e-Travel company utilising SQL (for extraction) and Python (EDA, visualisation) and Tableau.

 This repository contains:
 - Segmentaion Analysis Presentation: